Harry Porterfield: CBS Boycott

+In 1985, Porterfield was demoted from his job as anchorman at CBS affiliate WBBM to reporter when former anchorman Bill Kurtis returned to the station and was given his old time slot and position back.
+As a result, Porterfield resigned from WBBM and moved to the ABC affiliate WLS.
+This resulted in a 10-month boycott of CBS led by Jesse Jackson and Operation PUSH.

+Death

+Harry Porterfield died on October 23, 2023, at the age of 95.

 Awards

-Porterfield has won eleven Emmy Awards, a Studs Terkel Award, and the Alfred I. duPont–Columbia University Award.
+Porterfield won eleven Emmy Awards, a Studs Terkel Award, and the Alfred I. duPont–Columbia University Award.
 Porterfield also received the Legacy of Leadership Award at the Indiana University Neal-Marshall Eleventh Annual Alumni Graduation Reception.